DTW-Chuvak/DTW-Chuvak/README.md

 ---

-## Languages I’ve Used for Personal Projects
+## Languages I’ve Coded In.
+Languages I’ve Used for Personal Projects.

 ---
 <p align="center">